 Displayed in the former home of Houston civic leader and philanthropist Ima Hogg, Bayou Bend Collection is one of the finest showcases of American furnishings, silver, ceramics, and paintings in the world.
 Funds will help sustain the ongoing acquisition of early American decorative arts and paintings which serve as cultural and educational resources for visitors of all ages.

 Child Advocates recruits, trains and supports volunteers who provide a voice for children in foster care.
 As Harris County’s Court Appointed Special Advocates (CASA) program, Child Advocates provides lifesaving advocacy that helps abused and neglected children exit foster care to a safe, permanent home as quickly as possible.
 Funds will support its Court Services Program which provides lifesaving advocacy services for abused and neglected children who are lost in the system.

 The gift from this year’s Show will go to the Houston Alumnae Chapter Endowed Grant Fund, supporting Thetas who endeavor to expand their educational opportunities in non-academic pursuits.
 This gift will allow collegian and alumnae Thetas to participate in educational and leadership development, as well as service-learning programs around the world, gaining skills and hands-on experience they need, but can’t get inside traditional classrooms.

-As the largest pediatric cancer and hematology center in the United States, Texas Children’s Cancer and Hematology Center provides medical treatment for patients with childhood cancer and childhood blood disorders.
+As the largest pediatric cancer and hematology centers in the United States, Texas Children’s Cancer and Hematology Centers provide medical treatment for patients with childhood cancer and childhood blood disorders.
 With a staff of renowned experts in the treatment and research of pediatric and adolescent cancer, the clinic has developed a wide array of programs aimed at curing children with diagnoses ranging from the most common to the very rare.
 Funds will support research towards developing new therapeutic approaches for childhood cancer through the Developmental Therapeutics Program.